 Alternative Description Alternative 1-In-Stream Structures Stream stabilization using primarily in-channel structures with minimal grading, riprap, and vegetation establishment.
 Alternative 1 prioritizes minimal land disturbance and tree removal.
 Alternative 2-Toe Stabilization with Bioengineering Methods Stream stabilization using bioengineering techniques with minimal in-stream structures and riprap; it also includes moderate grading and vegetation establishment.
 Alternative 2 differs from Alternative 1 with additional overbank grading and few in-stream structures.
-Alternative 3-Bank Grading with Riprap and Vegetation Establishment Stablishment Stream structures and bioengineering.
-Alternative 3 differs from Alternative 2 and more land disturbance, fewer in-stream structures, less bioengineering, and more hard armoring.
+Alternative 3-Bank Grading with Riprap and Vegetation Establishment Stream stabilization using bank grading, riprap, and vegetation establishment with minimal in-stream structures and bioengineering.
+Alternative 3 differs from Alternative 2 and 1 with more land disturbance, fewer in-stream structures, less bioengineering, and more hard armoring.